Rent and service charges are calculated according to the type of property that you live in and also the type of services that we provide.

 Service charges are set to cover actual costs incurred in the provision of the service.
 Costs are divided between all customers who benefit from the service and are set to recover actual costs incurred; we do not make a profit from these charges.

-Initially we estimate what these charges will be.
+Initially, we estimate what these charges will be.
 This is based on previous actual costs, as well as any expected increases or decreases, including inflationary costs.
 They are then adjusted after the end of the charge year, once actual costs incurred are known.
-Any additional cost (underpayment) is then charged, or credit (overpayment) returned, in the following years’ charges.
+Any additional cost (underpayment) is then charged, or credit (overpayment) returned, in the following years' charges.

 Housing Benefit & Universal Credit

 If you receive Housing Benefit and this is paid to us by your Council, we will inform them of the new charges and they will tell us what your new entitlement will be.
-Your housing benefit office will write to you to confirm details of your new award.
+Your housing benefit office will write to you to confirm the details of your new award.